Welcome to sixth interview of the series, today's expert is Stephen W Thomas.

 Mahesh: When did you start working on BizTalk?

-Mahesh: How did you mastered BizTalk (Learning path)?
+Mahesh: How did you mastered BizTalk (Learning path, amount of time)?

 Mahesh: Which are the major projects you handled so far?